CycloneDX/cyclonedx-javascript-library/README.md

 # CycloneDX JavaScript Library

 Core functionality of [CycloneDX] for _JavaScript_ (_Node.js_ or _WebBrowsers_),
-written in _TypeScript_ and compiled to the target.
+written in _TypeScript_ and compiled for the target.

 ## Responsibilities